yichunzhao/spring-aop-programming/README.md

 * After-Throwing-Advice
 * Around-Advice: @Around a piontCut,i.e. jontPiont

-### Spring AOJ Annotations
+### Spring AOP Annotations

-* @Configuration and @EnableAspectJAutoProxy must used together to indicating AOJ enabled.
+* @Configuration and @EnableAspectJAutoProxy must used together to informing bean factory the AOP enabled.
 * @Component and @Aspect must be used together, so that the component scanning may pick it up.